-- Minimum seven A* to C grades, including at least B grades in English and Mathematics.
-At least three passes must be at A* or A grade
+- Minimum seven passes at grades 5-9, including at least grades 6 in English and Mathematics.

-- In order to study a subject at Alevel a student must have achieved at least an A grade at GCSE in that subject
+- In order to study a subject at A-level a student must have achieved at least a grade 7 at GCSE in that subject

 A Level Subjects

-Art, Biology, Chemistry, Computer Studies, Drama and Theatre, Design Technology, Economics, English Literature, French, Geography, German, Government and Politics, History, I.C.T., Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and Spanish.
+Art, Biology, Chemistry, Computer Studies, Drama and Theatre, Design Technology, Economics, English Literature, French, Geography, German, Government and Politics, History, Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and Sociology.

-Subjects will only run from September 2016 if they are selected by eight or more students and may run in collaboration with partner schools depending on uptake.
+Subjects will only run if they are selected by eight or more students and may run in collaboration with partner schools depending on uptake.

 Students will also have the option of undertaking an Extended Project Qualification (EPQ).